1

 Since hot rollers aren’t ironing out your hair (and flattening the cuticle), you’ll find that they produce significantly more bounce and volume from root to tip.
 Achieve perfect classic voluminous curls.

 A MAJOR DON’T: I have used hot rollers since I was in middle school, so trust me on this one: DO NOT buy hot rollers that come with plastic clamps (that look like large butterfly clips, as pictured in this article).
-Only buy hot rollers that come with metal clips like the two sets that I link to above.
+Only buy hot rollers that come with metal clips or, alternatively, purchase these metal u-shaped pins on Amazon to use with any sets that come with butterfly-style clamps.
 In recent years, tons and tons of companies have been selling hot rollers with large plastic clamps because they think the average consumer will find them easier and more convenient to use than the skinny metal clips.

 The downside?
 I guarantee you will have giant crimps in your hair from where the plastic clamp holds the roller in place.
 They’re virtually impossible to prevent with plastic clamps and I’ve found that this is the reason 99% of people think they hate hot rollers—because they have no idea that the crimps that they see throughout their hair after they take the rollers out are due to the crummy plastic clamps.
 Metal clips secure the rollers in a way that totally prevents any crimping effect.